GPII/universal/examples/pcpChannelClient/README.md

     `http://localhost:8081/user/snapset_1a/logout`

-Note that the NP sets used with the above configurations should be in the testData/preferences folder of this repository.
+Note that the preferences sets used with the above configurations should be in the testData/preferences folder of this repository.

 ## Example payloads received by the PCP